philla2020/go-aware/content/en/docs/Basic of the language/complex-types.md

 ```
 in case we delete an element that doesn't exist no error will thrown.

-### [I AM HERE]
+## Struct [I AM HERE]

-## Struct

 It is simply a collection of fields/properties.
-In an OOP perspective we can think of a struct to be a light class that supports composition but not inheritance.
+In an OOP perspective we can think of a struct as a light class that supports composition but not inheritance.

-{{% alert title="Important" color="warning" %}}
+{{< alert title="Keypoints" color="success" >}}
+- ***ZERO value*** for a Map is the composition of the ***ZERO value*** for its of each fields.
+- an empty struct is considered a struct with *ZERO* fields and is expressed as `struct{}`.
+To assign it, for example to the following map: `map[string]struct{}` you have to write (supposed map is m): `m["test"] = struct{}{}`.
-Outside a package where the Struct is located can be accessed only the capitalized fields.
+- outside the package where the Struct is located, can be accessed only the capitalized fields
+- an instance of a struct is a variable.
+The *fields of the struct are variables too* and can be accessed, assign to them a value, referenced as pointers.
+- Fields order is significant to the type identity
+- A struct cannot contain a field of the same type of the struct itself, instead it can have a field that is a pointer to the struct type.
+It could be useful to create a recursive struct.
+- when you pass a complex struct to a func, is more efficient if you pass it as a pointer
-{{% /alert %}}
+{{< /alert >}}

 ### Init a struct